This former cemetery turned residential area is home to lush parks, great cafes and nostalgic spots, amongst other things.

 Best things to do in Bishan: Explore

 Located in between two quaint heartlands, this picturesque park is a hotspot for joggers and cyclists.
 But did you know that the 62-hectare Bishan-Ang Mo Kio Park also holds great eats and even a spa?
-Just check out Grub Bistro for hearty burgers that hit the spot, Canopy Garden Dining for an elevated dining experience and the tranquil Aramsa Spa for a relaxing afternoon.
-Oh, and if you’re a canine lover like us, you’ll be pleased to know there are two dog runs!
+Just check out Canopy Garden Dining for an elevated dining experience and the tranquil Aramsa Spa for a relaxing afternoon.
+Oh, and if you’re a canine lover like us, you’ll be pleased to know there’s a dog run!
 Go during the weekends to witness a parade of furry friends.

 Bishan-Ang Mo Kio Park, along Bishan Road and Ang Mo Kio Avenue 1